haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

           <p><code>&lt;Magento_Blank_theme_dir&gt;/web/css/source/_email-variables.less</code></p>
       </td>
       <td colspan="1">
-          <p>The <code>_email-base.less</code> file uses a number mixins from the Magento UI library.
+          <p>The <code>_email-base.less</code> file uses a number mixins from the Magento UI库.
 If you want to change any of the styles output by those mixins, you can set the value of any of the variables those mixins uses in this file.
 See the <code>&lt;Magento_Luma_theme_dir&gt;/web/css/source/_email-variables.less</code> file for example usage.</p>
       </td>
     </tr>
     <tr>